SAFCSP-Team/weighted-graph-project/README.md

 The project aims to validate your graph implementation knowledge with an adjacency matrix and adjacency list.

 ## Problem
-Do a representation of traveling costs between four cities (Riyadh, Makkah, Jeddah, Neom) and display the weighted graph relations using the adjacency matrix as in the below image.
+Do a representation of traveling costs between four cities (Riyadh, Makkah, Jeddah, Neom) and display the weighted graph relations using the adjacency matrix.

 ## Implementation
 Do the implementation of the following methods in the class `Graph`: